PUT-PTM/TFTWeather/README.md

 ## Tools :cyclone:

-To make it all happen, we've used STM32F4 Discovery board, 3,2 inch TFT display, DHT11 and C programming skills.
+To make it all happen, we've used STM32F4 Discovery board, 3,2 inch TFT display with touch panel, DHT11 and C programming skills.
 We've been writing our code in System Workbench which let's us compile the code easily, and send it to the microcontroller even easier.

 ## How to run :cloud: